data-8/nbgdrive/README.md

 ![Blueprint Banner](https://cloud.githubusercontent.com/assets/2468904/11998649/8a12f970-aa5d-11e5-8dab-7eef0766c793.png)

-This project was worked on in close collaboration with Cal Blueprint.
+This project was worked on in close collaboration with **[Cal Blueprint](http://www.calblueprint.org/)**.
 Cal Blueprint is a student-run UC Berkeley organization devoted to matching the skills of its members to our desire to see social good enacted in our community.
 Each semester, teams of 4-5 students work closely with a non-profit to bring technological solutions to the problems they face every day.